 - How can I request a CPI training?

-Visit the CPI TA/Training Request Form to request a Prevention Extension (PX) onsite training for your organization.
+Visit the CPI TA/Training Request Form to request a Professional Competency onsite training for your organization.
 One-day trainings are provided at no cost throughout California for groups of at least 25 participants.
 The trainings are led by subject-matter experts in the prevention field.

 Overview of CEUs